-The MTMA is required by the EPA and Pa DEP to sample our raw water from the Ohio River for Cryptosporidium and Giardia monthly starting October 2016 until October 2018.
-During 2017 one sample out of twelve indicated the presence of Cryptosporidium.
+The MTMA was required by the EPA and Pa DEP to sample our raw water from the Ohio River for Cryptosporidium and Giardia monthly from October 2016 through September 2018.
 Cryptosporidium is a microbial pathogen found in surface water throughout the U.S. Although filtration removes cryptosporidium, the most commonly-used filtration methods cannot guarantee 100 percent removal.
 Ingestion of cryptosporidium may cause cryptosporidiosis, an abdominal infection.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals can overcome the disease within a few weeks.
 However, immuno-compromised people are at greater risk of developing life-threatening illness.
 We encourage immuno-compromised individuals to consult their doctor regarding appropriate precautions to take to avoid infection.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.
 The MTMA Fern Hollow Water Plant has a multi-barrier system to remove Cryptosporidium including Granular Activated Carbon Filtration and UV disinfection.
+The following table shows results from MTMA testing of Ohio River source water.